The throne goddess

 So this “call of love” then, echos the resonance of the universe.
 Eset, Eset, Eset!
 Within our hearts we can feel this passion—for our loved ones, our colleagues and the work we do upon this Earth.
 Isis was the Madonna—the virgin mother whose unconditional love gave birth to the cosmos.
-Her metaphysical significance then, was always ex nihilo—the universe created out of nothing.
+Her metaphysical significance then, was always ex nihilo—the universe reborn out of nothing.